Coronavirus and business

 Lelystad Airport Businesspark

-Lelystad Airport Businesspark (LAB) is a 140-hectare centre that is home to bicycle manufacturer Giant, De Munt and the Spanish fashion Giant Inditex, which includes brands such as Zara, Pull&Bear and Bershka.
+Lelystad Airport Businesspark (LAB) is a 140-hectare sized area that is home to bicycle manufacturer Giant, De Munt and the Spanish fashion giant (kleine letter) Inditex, which includes brands such as Zara, Pull&Bear and Bershka.
 The site has extensive plots with permission to build up to 30 metres high.
-Inditex is currently building an enormous distribution centre – the Netherlands’ biggest logistics development.
+Inditex’ enormous distribution centre is the Netherlands’ biggest logistics development so far.

 Innovactory develops innovative smart mobility applications that help people to travel smarter, cut costs as well as reduce carbon emissions.
 The firm was interviewed to find out more about its vision for smarter travel solutions.
 Read the whole story here.